 - Provide tasks each session in which to practice and consolidate your understanding.
 Students are walked through each process to completion

 - Practical – The students are expected, with support from the tutor, to gain independence within each category taught

 - The goal of this course is to provide the student advanced understanding and knowledge to work on their own fiction writing, be it short stories, life writing, novels of any genre, children’s fiction or plays

 - All students with 100% course attendance will be issued with an official AUB Short Course Certificate of Attendance detailing course contents, and study hours

-This course assumes students have completed the ‘Creative Writing – An Introduction’ short course, or possesses previous knowledge and experience.
+This course assumes students have completed the ‘Creative Writing – An Introduction (Stage 1)’ short course, or possesses previous knowledge and experience.